 A number of lifestyle studies have hinted at lifestyle factors that may help stave off glaucoma.
-The following strategies could help prevent glaucoma:
+The following strategies could show you how to prevent glaucoma:

 - Exercise regularly.
-Exercising 30 minutes, 3 days a week have been shown to reduce pressure in the eye which in turn reduces your risk to developing glaucoma.
+Exercising 30 minutes, 3 days a week have been shown to reduce pressure in the eye which in turn reduces your risk of developing glaucoma.

 - Eat green leafy vegetables.
 Leafy greens are packed with nitrates (nitric oxide) which are an important eye pressure lowering signaler.

 - Wear sunglasses.
 Ultraviolet light—especially when reflected off bright surfaces, such as snow or water—can increase the risk of certain types of glaucoma.

 - Daily dental hygiene.
 Dental diseases are known to trigger inflammatory reactions that can affect the optic nerve of the eye which potentially can lead to glaucoma.